CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Benchmark

+Our final dataset includes 1,507 vulnerabilities disclosed between January 1, 2017, and April 21, 2025.
+Of these, 1,368 instances are sourced from ARVO dataset~\citep{mei2024arvo} (up to July 31, 2024) and filtered through our quality-assurance pipeline before inclusion.
+We further collect 139 more recent vulnerabilities, improving the timeliness of \sysname and enabling an analysis that shows no strong effect of data contamination on \sysname (\cref{sec:eval}).
+In \cref{app:dataset}, we present details of \sysname, highlighting its diversity across multiple dimensions.
+This diversity is crucial for creating a ladder of benchmark difficulty.
+Our evaluation in \cref{sec:eval} confirms this, as more capable models solve more \sysname instances.
+We provide a summary of these details next.

-\paragraph{Benchmark Statistics} Finally, we get 1,507 vulnerabilities in total, 1,368 adapted from ARVO and 139 more recent ones constructed by ourselves.
-Key statistics of \sysname are summarized in~\cref{tab:benchmark_stats}, and the distribution of benchmark instances across projects and crash types is presented in~\cref{fig:proj_task_and_vul_type}.
-Vulnerability descriptions are relatively concise but contain sufficient information for vulnerability reproduction, with a median length of 24 words, while a few reach up to 158 words.
-The ground truth PoCs vary significantly in size, ranging from several bytes to over 1 MB, reflecting the diversity of input formats across executables.
-The codebases are substantial, with a median of 1,117 files and 387,491 lines of code.
-These projects are also highly popular, attracting thousands of GitHub stars, with the most prominent, \texttt{opencv}~\cite{opencv_repo}, reaching over 80,000 stars.
-Patches are typically small security fixes such as boundrary or value checks, modifying a median of 1 file and 7 lines of code.
-However, in more complex cases, patches can span up to 40 files and 3,456 lines.
-As shown in~\cref{fig:proj_task_and_vul_type}, \sysname covers a broad range of projects, totaling 187, with 62.4\% of instances drawn from projects outside the top 10.
-Projects with multiple benchmark instances, such as \texttt{binutils}~\cite{binuils_repo} and \texttt{ffmpeg}~\cite{ffmpeg_repo}, include many submodules and produce distinct executables with varying code and functionalities.
-Crash types reported by the sanitizers are similarly varied.
-The most frequent is \texttt{Heap-buffer-overflow READ} at 30.4\%, followed by \texttt{Use-of-uninitialized-value} at 19.0\% and \texttt{Wild-address READ} at 10.8\%, with 28 in total.
+\cref{tab:benchmark_stats} shows key statistics of \sysname: (i) the vulnerability descriptions contain sufficient information for reproduction but have varied granularity, with a median length of 24 words, while a few reach up to 158 words; (ii) the ground truth PoCs exhibit significant size variation, ranging from several bytes to over 1 MB, reflecting the diversity of input formats and attack vectors across different executable types; (iii) the codebases are substantial, with a median of 1,117 files and 387,491 lines of code, spanning from tens of thousands to millions of lines of code across projects; (iv) patches demonstrate considerable variability in scope and complexity, typically consisting of small security fixes such as boundary or value checks that modify a median of 1 file and 7 lines of code, yet in more complex cases requiring extensive changes that can span up to 40 files and 3,456 lines.

+As shown in~\cref{tab:all_projects}, \sysname covers a total of 188 projects.
+These projects span diverse application domains, including networks (e.g., \cite{curl_repo}), cryptography (e.g., \cite{openssl_repo}), programming tools (e.g., \cite{binuils_repo}), scientific computing (e.g., \cite{gdal_repo}), operating systems (e.g., \cite{qemu_repo}), and multimedia (e.g., \cite{ffmpeg_repo}).
+These projects are also highly popular, attracting thousands of GitHub stars, with the most prominent, \citet{opencv_repo}, reaching over 80,000 stars.
+The distribution of benchmark instances among these projects forms a long tail, with 62.4\% of instances drawn from projects outside the top 10.
+Projects with multiple benchmark instances, such as \cite{binuils_repo} and \cite{ffmpeg_repo}, include many submodules and produce distinct executables with varying code and functionalities.

+\cref{tab:crash_types} shows that the benchmark encompasses 28 distinct sanitizer crash types, including critical and frequently encountered issues such as buffer overflows and null pointer dereferences.